nephio-project/docs/content/en/docs/porch/user-guides/install-and-using-porch.md

 The process of deploying a blueprint package from our *management* repository clones the package, then modifies it for use on the workload cluster.
 The cloned package is then initialized, pushed, proposed, and approved onto the *edge1* repository.
-Remember that the *edge1* repository is being monitored by ConfigSync from the edge1 cluster, so once the package appears in the *edge1* repository on the management cluster, it will be pulled by ConfigSync and applied to the edge1 cluster.
+Remember that the *edge1* repository is being monitored by configsync from the edge1 cluster, so once the package appears in the *edge1* repository on the management cluster, it will be pulled by configsync and applied to the edge1 cluster.

 ```
 porchctl -n porch-demo rpkg pull management-8b80738a6e0707e3718ae1db3668d0b8ca3f1c82 tmp_packages_for_deployment/edge1-network-function-a.clone.tmp